 What are the hours of the program?

-Usually nesting and hatchling emergence on Florida beaches occurs between sunset and sunrise.
+Usually, nesting and hatchling emergence on Florida beaches occur between sunset and sunrise.
 Therefore, your Turtle Trek will take place at night.
 Program duration is approximately 4 hours.

 Are there any age restrictions?

 Given the late hour and nature of the program, it is not recommended for children under the age of 6.
 Pricing is the same, regardless of the age of the participant.
 Children under the age of 18 must be accompanied by a parent or guardian.